-I do think, with the addition of cream and serving it up with delicious apricot compote, this simple, classic pudding ‘ups it’s game’ and wouldn’t be out of place for an evening dinner with friends and family!
+I do think, with the addition of cream and serving it up with delicious apricot compote, this simple, classic pudding makes a delightful pudding to serve up to family and friends.

-Thanks for checking out this recipe, hope you like it!
-Do give me a shout if you ‘need’ me to recreate any other school days favourites!
+Thanks for checking out this recipe, hope you like it.
+Give me a shout if you ‘need’ me to recreate any other school days favourites.

 P.S.
 Any left-over compote will work wonders with a few spoonfuls of Greek yoghurt.